-I had it recommended that I settle down.
-And not only by friends but both counselors.
-Yes I have two counselors and both are from NABS.
-To date, I have received the services of the coordinator – Louise B.; counselor #1 – Ann B.; counselor #2 – Mary P.; and career counselor – Mike R.; plus “the Board” which I haven’t a clue as to how many members there are!
+It’s recommended that I settle down.
+Not only by my counselors but friends too.
+Yes I have counselors and both are from NABS.
+To date, I have received the services of the coordinator – Lou B.; counselor #1 – Ann B.; counselor #2 – Mary P.; and career counselor – Mike R.; plus “the Board” which I haven’t a clue as to how many members there are!
 I presume they are all paid well for the service they provide.
 Perhaps I am to believe they volunteer their time (because they can).

 The irony is that I haven’t received a single dollar.
 As a matter of note, if anyone has lost any momentum it would be me for having to get to all their appointments.
-Plus there is the fact that I am homeless and jobless (and vulnerable because of the homelessness).
+Plus there is the fact that I am homeless and jobless.

-The ludicrous part is that my homelessness needs to be rectified before any other counseling can be absorbed and be of any use.
+My homelessness needs to be resolved before any counseling can be absorbed and implemented according to Maslow’s Heirarchy of Needs.

 This is an echo from a similar episode in my life.
 What happened back then was a combination of circumstances suddenly occurring concurrently.
 One, the office moved which created a much longer commute for me which then extended the hours of the nanny.
 I no longer could afford the nanny.
 Two, my job didn’t give any pay raises for 5 years along with very meager bonuses.
 Three, Bryon was now so sick that he was unable to care for the boys after school.

 I was having huge challenges with Moss and the school counselor had suggested that I should reach out to Ministry of Children and Family for respite.
 Before the week was over we had a parade of new “counselors” inserted into our family dynamic creating an even larger demand on my time.
 I really only needed was some funding for a nanny.
 And respite – which also never came.